 Anthony Bourdain travels to Dubai, the second-largest and most populated of the 7 states that make up the United Arab Emirates.
 He dives into Duabi's extravagant food scene with restaurants catering to "the rich and super rich."

 Anthony Bourdain dines on classic Italian dishes and adopts the mindset of the Roman people ' living a simple life and eating fresh, seasonal ingredients.

 Anthony Bourdain returns to Lebanon to film the show he was meant to do in 2006, when he was stuck in the middle of an intense conflict, causing him to cut the trip short.

-Tony gets to know a little bit about the lives of the city's working class.
-Explore the varied ethnic communities that contribute to the pulse of Paris.
+In Paris, Tony gets to know a little bit about the lives of the city's working class, and he explores the varied ethnic communities that contribute to the pulse of Paris.